Corona Virus Update:

 Click to send Email | Phone: 239-

 The Lee County Area Intergroup meeting is held on the 3rd Thursday of the month at 6:30 pm at Covenant Presbyterian Church, 2439 McGregor Blvd, Fort Myers, FL.
 New Reps meet at 6:00 pm, prior to the 6:30 meeting.
+This meeting is temporarily being held on-line as a zoom meeting; e-mail us for further information.

 You are not alone.